 Online Gaming On A Federal Level

-To put it mildly, the US federal government has been wishy-washy in terms of online gambling legislation.
-Under the Federal Wire Act of 1961, the government prohibited all forms of online gaming.
+To put it mildly, the US federal government has been wishy-washy regarding online gambling legislation.
+For example, under the Federal Wire Act of 1961, the government prohibited all forms of online gaming.

-2011 brought hope for a reversal of that stance when the US Department of Justice indicated that the Wire Act applied only to sports betting.
-That declaration wasn’t the end of it.
+2011 brought hope for reversing that stance when the US Department of Justice indicated that the Wire Act applied only to sports betting.
+But, unfortunately, that declaration wasn’t the end of it.

 After, the Fifth Circuit Court of Appeals and the Justice Department are caught in a tug-of-war regarding The Wire Act, and nobody is quite sure which side will come out on top.
 Bottom line: the federal stance on online gaming is confusing, and it’s likely to stay that way as the government fights internally over what The Wire Act covers.

-This back-and-forth has little impact on Tennessee, however, because the state still bars online gaming in its own laws.
+However, this back-and-forth has little impact on Tennessee because the state still bars online gaming in its own laws.
 Any legitimate federal reversal would need to be followed by state-specific laws before online gaming could reasonably become a reality in Tennessee.

 Tennessee’s Sports Betting Push